martinliiskmaa/gitkodutoo/eol_program_test/coscoot_diag_tool/README.md

 # README
-coscooter-diagnostics-tool
+coscoot-diagnostics-tool

 ### General description

-* This is the co-scooter vehicle diagnostics tool repository
+* This is the co-scoot diagnostics repository

 ### Installation guidelines